 2. Insert Mode

-We can easily move from Command mode à Insert mode by pressing ‘i’ or ‘Insert’ key from the keyboard.
-Characters typed in this mode is treated as input and add text to your file
+We can easily move from Command mode à Insert mode by pressing the ‘i’ or ‘Insert’ key from the keyboard.
+Characters typed in this mode are treated as input and add text to your file

 Pressing ESC will take you from Insert Mode -> Command Mode